-- Encourage children to control their voices through role play by exploring different pitches and tones.
+- Encourage children to control their voices through role-play by exploring different pitches and tones.
 Try different voices, gestures or facial expressions.
-Why not pretend a phone needs answering, echo microphones, or a knock at the door.
-Ask or sign ‘Who’s there?’ and role play the visitor.
+Why not pretend a phone needs answering or there’s a knock at the door.
+Ask or sign ‘Who’s there?’ and role-play the visitor.

-- ‘Simon Says’ is a great game to practice listening, observation and copying skills.
+- ‘Simon Says’ is a great game to practise listening, observation and copying skills.

 - You don’t need to find different or specific toys for deaf children.

 - Check the age warnings and recommendations on toys to find ones that are appropriate for your child’s age and level of development.